Long Term Care (LTC) Premium Deduction

 2021 LTC Deduction Limits

-The table below shows the increased amounts for 2021.
+The table below shows the amounts for 2021.
 Note that the married deduction is increased only if both spouses have a qualifying long-term health insurance premium.

 Age